new-dawn/new_dawn_server/README.md

 ## Dev Data Model
 * Data models are stored in directories such as `users/models.py`.
 Make changes you want in `models.py`.
-* Run `python manage.py makemigrations` and `python manage.py migrate`.
+* Run `python3 manage.py makemigrations` and `python3 manage.py migrate`.
 If everything works fine, you should be able to see the following messages:
 ```
-(new_dawn) TZY-Mac:new_dawn_server Tang$ python manage.py makemigrations
+(new_dawn) TZY-Mac:new_dawn_server Tang$ python3 manage.py makemigrations
 Migrations for 'users':
   new_dawn_server/users/migrations/0002_remove_account_nationality.py
     - Remove field nationality from account
-(new_dawn) TZY-Mac:new_dawn_server Tang$ python manage.py migrate
+(new_dawn) TZY-Mac:new_dawn_server Tang$ python3 manage.py migrate
 Operations to perform:
   Apply all migrations: admin, auth, contenttypes, sessions, users
 Running migrations: